Bricktech2000/Website/website/public/3D-Printed-Wing/index.md

 As it is currently winter in Canada, I decided not to fly my brand new wing for the moment.
 However, here's a quick demo video for the time being:

 ![youtube](https://www.youtube.com/embed/HnKADfM29kY)

+## Updates Coming Soon!

+I should be able to fly the wing in the near future, so stay tuned for a full-featured flight video!